-I stopped and explained that because this was the first time he’d ever been in a boat, the rocking was completely different from anything he’d ever experienced before.
+I stopped and explained that because this was his first time in a boat, the rocking was completely unlike anything he’d ever experienced before.
 But actually there was no real danger: the boat wasn’t tipping over in the way he was afraid it might.
-And even if we did fall in, the water was so shallow we could easily walk to the shore.
-Who knows, once he got used to it, bobbing around in a boat might even be fun!!
+And even if we did fall in, the water was so shallow that we could easily walk to the shore.
+Who knows, once he got used to it, paddling about in a boat might even be fun!!

-These times of churning that we are living through are a bit like this: many of the situations we face are unlike anything we have known before.
-And although the news can bring us scary stories each day, there is usually no immediate danger to most of us.
+These times of churning that we are living through are a little bit like this: many of the situations we face are unlike anything we have known before.
+And although the news can bring us scary stories each day, most of the time there is no immediate danger to most of us.

-So if we find ourselves in a new and unexpected situation, our first task is simply to centre and ground ourselves — to stay calm despite the rocking of the ‘boat’.
+This means that if we find ourselves in a new and unexpected situation, our first task is simply to centre and ground ourselves — to stay calm despite the rocking of the boat.

-And then, like Doctor Who, we can start to treat the challenges we face as opportunities for adventure.
-We can learn to handle whatever happens and to enjoy the process as we do so.
+Then, like Doctor Who, we can start to treat the challenges we face as opportunities for adventure.
+We can learn not only to cope with what happens but also to enjoy the process, and then to use the experiences we gain to become stronger and more valuable, antifragile.

-Have you ever worried about something that never actually happened or where the risk was very low even if it did?
-How would it have been if you had lived like Doctor Who instead and treated it as an adventure?
+Have you ever worried about something that then didn’t happen or where the danger was low even if it did?
+What would it have been like to have lived like Doctor Who instead and to have treated the situation as an opportunity for adventure?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.